lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 ![Robot](/assets/artificial-intelligence.jpg)

-Some minor caveats:
+**Some minor caveats:**
 * This post may not be helpful for your purposes.
 * This is still very much a work in progress and it will be changing a lot.
 * Some content may be out of order, missing.
 Don't get upset.
 * These notes are generated for markdown, so they unfortunately lack snazzy interactivity.
 * Part of this material is adapted, sometimes directly copied, from elsewhere.
 I have tried to give credit where due.
-* The raw notes are open source - if you encounter errors or have a better way of explanining something, please don't hesistate to submit a pull request.
+* The raw notes are open source - if you encounter errors don't hesistate to submit a pull request.

 ------------------------------------------------------------------------------